Last Updated on

 Instead of BK7 glass, this spotting scope features BaK-4 glass for ultimate clarity and resolution.
 There’s no debate which type of glass you’d rather prefer here.
 On top of that, the glass has fully multi-coated lenses for superior image quality.
 With weatherproof technology, twist up eyecups, and a promise of lifetime use in the field, Redfield champions entry level prices with premium quality.

-The masses concur with our evaluation as they say it has “excellent quality and performance for the price.”
+The masses concur in their reviews with our evaluation as they say it has “excellent quality and performance for the price.”
 However, realistic use on the range to sight groupings seems to be around the 100 yard range on white.
 For further use out to 200 yards, you’d most likely need splatter targets to help identify groupings through mirage.
 But, this isn’t unique to Redfield, and it’s actually typical of most spotters within this price range.
 Redfield – 1.
 Legitimate complaints – 0.

 - BaK-4 glass